 - 1/8 teaspoon pepper

-This dip is delicious – a nice smooth texture, and the almond milk adds richness.
-My five year old ate about five servings of it – he couldn’t get enough!
+This dip is delicious – a nice smooth texture, and garlic adds a nice zip.
+My son ate about five servings of it – he couldn’t get enough!